fdv/running-elasticsearch-fun-profit/001-getting-started/001-getting-started.md

 ### Tribe Nodes

-Tribe nodes connect to multiple Elasticsearch clusters and performs operations such as search accross every connected clusters.
+Tribe nodes connect to multiple Elasticsearch clusters and performs operations such as search across every connected clusters.

 ### A Minimal, Fault Tolerant Elasticsearch Cluster